Do-It-Yourself Insulation Problems: 6 Things That Lead to DIY Nightmares

 Creating an air seal can be complicated.

-For example, when laying down fiberglass insulation, you need to make sure it fits the cavity perfectly with no gaps.
-To do this you will need to use caulk or can foam.
+For example, when installing fiberglass insulation, you need to make sure it fits the cavity perfectly, with no gaps.
+To do this, you will need to use caulk or can foam.
 It is a process that will take several hours and something you may not be familiar with.

-If you aren’t familiar with the rate that the can foam comes out, you are going to have a large amount of wasted product.
+If you aren’t familiar with the rate at which the can foams, you are going to waste a large amount of product.

 You Have to Inspect Your Own Work, and it Could Still Be Wrong

-Once the project is complete in your eyes, you will need to inspect it not only visually, but by hand as well to ensure the work was done correctly.
+Once the project is complete in your eyes, you will need to inspect it not only visually but also by hand to ensure the work was done correctly.

-If you’ve never seen what it should look like in person, then you are solely basing what you think off of what you saw on the Internet.
+If you’ve never seen what it should look like in person, then you are solely basing what you think on what you saw on the Internet.

 It’s extremely difficult to inspect your own work when it’s the first time you’ve done it.
-If there are gaps or areas that were missed, then you will have to rip out the insulation material and start all over again.
+If there are gaps or areas missed, you will have to rip out the insulation and start all over again.

 Hiring a Contractor May Be Best